decred/dcrdevdocs/docs/protocol-p2p-network/initial-block-download.md

 ## Blocks-First

-dcrd uses a simple initial block download (IBD) method called *blocks-first*.
+dcrd uses a simple IBD method called *blocks-first*.
 The goal is to download the blocks from the best block chain in sequence.
+Below is a high-level diagram of the blocks-first method.

 ![Overview Of Blocks-First Method](/img/protocol-p2p-network/en-blocks-first-flowchart.svg)

-The first time a node is started, it only has a single block in its local best block chain---the hardcoded genesis block (block 0).
-This node chooses a remote peer, called the sync node, and sends it the `getblocks` message illustrated below.
+The first time a node is started, it only has a single block in its local best block chain, the hardcoded genesis block (block 0).
+We will refer to this as the "IBD node".
+This node chooses a remote peer, called the "sync node", and sends it the `getblocks` message illustrated below.

 ![First GetBlocks Message Sent During IBD](/img/protocol-p2p-network/en-ibd-getblocks.svg)

-In the header hashes field of the `getblocks` message, this new node sends the header hash of the only block it has, the genesis block (6fe2...0000 in internal byte order).
+In the header hashes field in the payload of the `getblocks` message, this new node sends the header hash of the only block it has, the genesis block (6fe2...0000 in internal byte order).
 It also sets the stop hash field to all zeroes to request a maximum-size response.